baggerspion/therealpadams.github.io/_posts/2018-01-29-finding-strength.md

 It's very satisfying being a member of the leadership team inside Zalando Search.
 As a group, the other leads have been very welcoming to me over the last 6 months and we have grown to become a genuine team.
-Work in progress[^1], but a team nonetheless.
+Work in progress, but a team nonetheless.
 Recently, the bossman figured we were overdue for a team offsite to help solidify our team and to set out our plans for the coming year.

-As part of this meeting we all conducted the Gallup Strengthsfinder 2.0[^2] exercise and presented our results to each other.
+As part of this meeting we all conducted the Gallup Strengthsfinder 2.0[^1] exercise and presented our results to each other.
 Both for us as individuals and for us as a team, this provide to be a very illuminating exercise.